Ne0n09/cloudflared-remotefalcon/docs/main/prerequisites.md

-# Prerequisites

-## Work in progress

-This guide assumes you already have a domain name and that you are running a fresh installation of 64-bit Debian or Ubuntu.

-The MongoDB container requires a 64-bit OS.
+You will need your own domain name and a server capable of running Docker and MongoDB.

+If you meet the prerequisites you can move on to the [installation](../main/install/index.md)!

-### Domain name
+## Domain Name

-If you don't already have a domain name.
-I recommended [porkbun](https://porkbun.com/).
+I recommended [porkbun](https://porkbun.com/) if you do not already have a domain name.

-### Hardware
+## Server Hardware

-Supported hardware specs??

-### Software
+- 2 CPUs/cores, minimum

+- 4 GB RAM, minimum

+- 80 GB disk storage, you may be able to get away with less but more is always better.

+## Server OS

 - 64-bit Debian

 - 64-bit Ubuntu

-- Other 64-bit operating systems that can run Docker
+- Other 64-bit operating systems that can run Docker will require Docker to be manually installed if it is not already.

+- MongoDB requires a [64-bit OS](https://www.mongodb.com/docs/manual/installation/#supported-platforms) and a CPU that supports [AVX instructions](https://www.mongodb.com/community/forums/t/mongodb-5-0-cpu-intel-g4650-compatibility/116610).